yamilyn/zen-journal-app/README.md

 ### 🌟 Development planning
 Project time scale - 2 weeks ( working Monday to Friday normal business hours).

-The team, lead by Yamily, had a first meeting during which ideas were discussed and finally decided on building an app for tracking meditations since we all meditated.
+The team, led by Yamily, had a first meeting during which ideas were discussed and finally decided on building an app for tracking meditations since we all meditated.
 The development was broken down into smaller modules which made it easier for the team leader to allocate tasks within the team.
 Sam was allocated the frontend whilst Yamily and Richard were allocated the task of building the backend plus also doing some frontend development when the need arose.

 The next meeting included the creation of user stories, ERD and wire-framing.
 This was then presented to the